 KeepSolid Sign has all the features you would expect, including mobile-compatibility, drag-and-drop forms, and a host of integrations.
 You can also take advantage of the workspaces.

-We’re finishing our list with Signable.
-It’s the only software used on a pay-as-you-go basis (along with monthly options).
+Next up on our list is Signable.
+It's the only software used on a pay-as-you-go basis (along with monthly options).
 The company caters mainly to the U.K. and European market, making it uniquely placed to keep up-to-date with E.U. law.
 Signable boasts many high-profile European clients.

 If you're looking for simple eSignature software with access to U.K. support and the flexibility of a pay-as-you-go model, Signable is the one for you.